How much do long-distance movers cost?

 How distance is calculated

 Distance is the line-haul mileage between origin and destination ZIP codes from a published mileage guide (Household Goods Mileage Guide).
 Per-mile rates are tiered: shorter lanes pay a higher per-mile rate, longer lanes a lower rate.
-That's why a 2,500-mile cross-country move is not 5× the price of a 500-mile move.
+That is why a cross-country move is not five times the price of a move one-fifth the distance.

 What 'long-distance' means for pricing

-Industry convention treats any move over ~75–100 miles as long-distance, and every interstate move (any state line crossed) is long-distance regardless of mileage.
+Every interstate move, meaning any move that crosses a state line, is long-distance regardless of mileage.
 That matters because pricing switches from hourly billing to weight-and-distance line-haul.

 Variables that move the price the most

-- Distance (sub-linear; per-mile rate falls as miles climb).
+- Distance, which is sub-linear: the per-mile rate falls as miles climb.

 - Carrier vs broker — see broker vs carrier.